-- Enforce invariance to scale: Compute Gaussian difference max, for may different scales; non-maximum suppression, find local maxima: keypoint candidates - 2.
-Localizable corner: For each maximum fit quadratic function.
+- 1. Enforce invariance to scale: Compute difference of Gaussian for may different scales; nonmaximum suppression, find local maxima: keypoint candidates - 2.
+Localize corners: For each maximum, fit quadratic function.
 Compute center with sub-pixel accuracy by setting first derivative to zero. - 3.
 Eliminate edges: Compute ratio of eigenvalues, drop keypoints for which this ratio is larger than a threshold.